adithyavit/adithyavit.github.io/_posts/how_i_wrote_my_first_blog.md

+---
+layout: post
+title: How I wrote my first blog!
+---

-# How I wrote my first blog
+# How I wrote my first blog!

 ## This is not my first blog
 To be frank this is not my first blog, when I was young, I tried to write blogs using google blogger, wix, wordpress etc.